 Constructing a clear career path

-On the whole, employees are generally attracted to an organisation which presents an opportunity for them to place their mark on the business, whilst continuing to learn and develop in line with the growth of the company.
+On the whole, employees are generally attracted to an organisation that presents an opportunity for them to place their mark on the business.
+This is achieved while continuing to learn and develop in line with the growth of the company.

-From day one of employment, employees look to create a connection to their role and the company by finding ways to adapt and improve their role within the business.
-An employee needs to see that there is room for growth and that as an employer, you want to see them succeed beyond the initial parameters of their job specification.
+From day one of employment, employees look to create a connection to their role and the company.
+They do this by finding ways to adapt and improve their role within the business.
+An employee needs to see that there is room for growth.
+They need to know that as an employer, you want to see them succeed beyond the initial parameters of their job specification.

-With this in mind, employers should work in collaboration with their employees to build a career plan which sets out goals and objectives both the employer and they would like to achieve.
-Beyond regular performance appraisals, managers should look to hold regular catch-ups with their employees to determine how they are finding their role, where they are excelling and where they may need additional training, whilst also ensuring that the role they are doing coincides with where they see their career heading.
-This is a mutually beneficial process, which can build a positive working relationship between the employer and the employee.
+With this in mind, employers should work in collaboration with their employees to build a career plan.
+This plan must set out goals and objectives both the employer and they would like to achieve.
+Beyond regular performance appraisals, managers should look to hold regular catch-ups with their employees.
+This can be used to determine how they are finding their role, where they are excelling and where they may need additional training.
+Additionally, through this process, they can ensure the role they are doing coincides with where they see their career heading.
+This is a mutually beneficial process.
+A process that can build a positive working relationship between the employer and the employee.

 Thinking about their needs

 Whilst we like to think that personal matters don’t enter the workplace, our personal and professional lives often intertwine.
-As a result, it is important to adopt a flexible approach to managing your workforce, which may include looking at how to accommodate employees’ needs with regards to working patterns, annual leave and as mentioned above their training and development.
+As a result, it is important to adopt a flexible approach to managing your workforce.
+This may include looking at how to accommodate employees’ needs with regards to working patterns, annual leave and as mentioned above their training and development.

-Flexibility allows for both employers and employees to reach agreements on arrangements which suit both parties.
-Some businesses require a much greater degree of flexibility from employees and employers, but that flexibility ensures that work-life balance remains in check and the employment relationship prospers.
-Taking employees’ needs into consideration may seem like an afterthought, but taking the time to do so, will demonstrate that you are making an effort to fully integrate them into the organisation and see them as a valued member of the team.
+Flexibility allows for both employers and employees to reach agreements on arrangements that suit both parties.
+Some businesses require a much greater degree of flexibility from employees and employers.
+That flexibility ensures that work-life balance remains in check and the employment relationship prospers.
+Taking employees’ needs into consideration may seem like an afterthought.
+Taking the time to do so, will demonstrate that you are making an effort to fully integrate them into the organisation and see them as a valued member of the team.

 Consistent and clear communication

-I have bared witness on many occasions, where a lack of communication within the workplace has resulted in the dissolution of working relationships, workplace productivity and the levels of happiness/wellbeing within the business.
+There are many situations, where a lack of communication within the workplace has resulted in the dissolution of working relationships.
+A lack of communication can also impact workplace productivity and the levels of happiness/wellbeing within the business.

-It sounds so simple, yet many workplaces neglect this vital component, in favour of just getting on with the daily rituals.
+It sounds so simple, yet many workplaces neglect this vital component.
+They neglect it in favour of just getting on with the daily rituals.
 This is where many employers lose important assets to their company.
-Without clear communication, how can employees understand what is expected of them, how react to changes within their departments and/or roles, and what policies they should be following as part of their job.
+Without clear communication, how can employees understand what is expected of them?
+How do they react to changes within their departments and/or roles?
+What policies they should be following as part of their job?

 Communication also provides an opportunity for employees to air any grievances they have within their role or within other areas of the workplace including co-worker disputes.
 Often, such grievances can go unresolved or escalate to a potentially damaging problem.
 However, facilitating communication in the workplace is a great way to avoid misunderstandings from occurring and will go a long way to ensuring your employees are happy at work.